computablelabs/compspec/TopLevelSpec.md

 # The Computable Protocol

-Everything described above is implemented in a set of smart contracts which currently live on the Ethereum blockchain.
-However, it's important to note that data itself can't live on smart contracts.
-For one, datasets can be very large (gigabytes, terabytes, petabytes, exabytes or more).
-It would be infeasible to store such large collections of data on existing smart contract systems.
-For this reason, data lives "off-chain" in `Backend` systems.
-A `Backend` is software system that is responsible for storing data and coordinating with on-chain permissions layers.
-Note that many possible `Backend` implementations are possible by different vendors or groups, so long as each implementation responds to the API specified within this document.

 This document contains both concrete engineering specifications and more forward looking research projections.
 To make the separation clear, we've grouped the concrete engineering specifications in one